 As a gamer, then, you will want to pay special attention to the broadband provider you go with and the plan you choose.
 Depending on the NBN technology in your area, you may have many options or just a few, but the most important thing is simple: don’t skimp on your broadband to save money unless you really have to.
 Of all the things you can do online – yes, even streaming 4K video – gaming is likely to be the thing that benefits the most from the best broadband connection you can afford, no matter whether you’re using consoles like the PS4, Xbox and Switch, or leveraging the raw power of your desktop or laptop PC to take things a step further.

-Luckily, a high-quality broadband connection that’s perfect for gaming or eSports doesn’t have to be as expensive as you’d think.
+Luckily, a high-quality broadband connection that’s perfect for gaming doesn’t have to be as expensive as you’d think.
 Yes, you’ll have to expect to spend more than 30 bucks a month on it if you want to avoid frustration down the track but trust us – once you’ve gotten a taste of properly fast broadband, you won’t ever want to go back!

-There are a few things you should be looking at when it comes to broadband internet plans for gaming:
+There are a few things you should be looking at when it comes to any broadband internet plans for gaming:

 This is important.
 Really important.
 The sheer data size of modern video games cannot be understated, with many popular games pushing their way towards 100 GB in size (or even exceeding it).
 If you buy your games on disc, that’ll ease some pain when first installing them, but there’s likely to be frequent hefty updates on the way.
 And if you opted to buy the game on a digital storefront like the PS4 and Microsoft stores or on Steam, you’re going to be downloading the entire thing.
 Even the most generous-sounding data limit can be crushed within days if it’s a busy game download week, so you want a plan that gives you unlimited downloads.
 Fortunately, they’re increasingly common!

 High Download and Upload Speed